riceissa/lilly-endowment/README.md

 Specific issue: https://github.com/vipulnaik/donations/issues/66

-# How to get a new data and generate the SQL statements
+# How to get new data and generate the SQL statements

 NOTE: the months and focus areas are hard-coded into `wget-commands.sh`, so before you run that script you will need to determine the new months/focus